Multimodal Representation Alignment for Cross-modal Information Retrieval: Introduction

-To bridge this gap in the research literature, we first analyze the latent spaces created by three SOTA VLMs and three unimodal models combined (i.e., the combination of three vision models with three language models).
+To bridge this gap in the research literature, we first analyze the latent spaces created by three SOTA VLMs and three paired unimodal-model configurations (i.e., the combination of three vision models with three language models).
 Next, we investigate standard metrics to measure cross-modality similarity (Euclidean, Manhattan, and Chi-square distances, and cosine similarity) as well as learned metrics (Mean Squared Error and a custom contrastive loss) to align vision and language representations extracted by the aforementioned multimodal and combined unimodal models.
-We found that, when using CLIP or BLIP representations, cosine similarity outperforms the learned metrics by a significant margin.
-We also found that aligning representations from combined unimodal models via Multi-layer Perceptrons (MLPs) does not succeed at cross-modal downstream IR tasks.
-We conclude therefore that feature alignment performs best with MML models that are trained from scratch with contrastive loss.
-Taken together, this paper makes the following contributions: \begin{itemize} \item An exploration of the embedding spaces created by multimodal and combinations of unimodal models, from which we find that BLIP achieves the minimal modality gap across evaluated models, while a distribution distance like $W_2$ can also quantify this. \item A systematic examination of several metrics for measuring cross-modal embedding similarity, including standard and custom (learned) ones, for which we find that cosine similarity outperforms among other metrics. \item An experimental verification of the incapability of MLPs to learn similarity scores from high-level representations (even though the Universal Approximation Theorem~\cite{universalapp} states it is possible), indicating a discrepancy between theory and practice. \item A series of systematic retrieval experiments using text queries to retrieve images, and vice versa. \end{itemize}
+We found that asymmetry of retrieval performance exists when aligning representations across multiple public benchmarks, and that the learned metrics via neural networks usually underperform cosine similarity by a significant margin.
+We also found that both transformer-based models and Multi-layer Perceptrons (MLPs) effectively align representations regardless of aligned representations from pre-trained VLMs or those of unaligned combined unimodal models when using our custom contrastive objective for cross-modal downstream IR tasks, indicating the effectiveness of the custom loss over MSE when capturing cross-modal representation interactions.
+We conclude therefore that representation alignment performs best with VLMs that are trained from scratch with contrastive loss.
+Our study provides a new perspective for researchers interested in IR using VLMs and representation alignment via neural networks.
+Taken together, this paper makes the following contributions: \begin{itemize} \item An exploration of the embedding spaces induced by multimodal models and paired unimodal models, showing that distributional measures such as Wasserstein distance ($W_2$) provide a complementary way to characterize cross-modal differences, while the measured modality gap does not necessarily predict downstream retrieval performance. \item A systematic examination of commonly used metrics for measuring cross-modal embedding similarity, including standard and learned ones using different model architectures with both MSE and contrastive losses. \item A custom contrastive loss for aligning cross-modal representations, applicable to both pre-trained aligned representations and initially unaligned representations. \item A series of comprehensive benchmarking experiments of image-to-text and text-to-image retrieval tasks using various encoder models across multiple datasets. \end{itemize}